 The Story Behind the Trends - School enrolment is not at 100% due to the nomadic lifestyle of some Traveller families in the Craigavon Area.
 While in the other 3 areas children are enrolled, attendance tends to be below average.
-Average attendance at primary school is 95% for the settled community however for Traveller children this is 71% in the Southern Area at March 2010.
+Average attendance at primary school is 95% for the settled community however for Traveller children this is significantly lower.